zack-bitcoin/amoveo/docs/other_blockchains/proof_of_stake.md

 In POW, it is always easier and more profitable to create a sub-coalition to overthrow a coalition than it was to create the first coalition.
 This fact makes it so that no miner is interested in forming coalitions, because they know it is probably a trick to steal their hashpower.

 From the miner's perspective, if they participate in your coalition they will probably lose all their profits.
-So the size of the bribe you would need to pay is about the same as the cost of renting the hashpower and mining yourself.

 Why PoS fails
 ======